Ultra Low EMI and THD+N Multi-Level Class-D Audio Amplifier

 Abstract

-This paper is about a multi-level PWM Class-D audio amplifier.
-The recent trend of audio amplifier is increasing output power for louder sound and channels for better sounds effects.
-However, more EMI problems and lower efficiency are caused by the trend.
-Instead of simple two-level buck power topology, multi-level topology was proposed to solve both EMI and low efficiency problems.
-Though, linearity of the amplifier is decreased if it adopts multi-level topology rather than two-level topology.
-Level shifted-PWM is utilized in the prior Maxim integrated structure to overcome the low linearity problem.
-In this paper, very effective and simple Folded-PWM architecture is proposed, and the new modulation scheme shows better linearity, THD+N, performances than LSPWM.
-The FPWM is expected to be used in actual industry, since it has super performances.
+This paper is about a multi-level PWM class-D audio amplifier.
+The recent trend in audio amplifiers is increasing output power for louder sound and more channels for better sound effects.
+This typically results in EMI problems and lower efficiency.
+Instead of a simple two-level buck power topology, a multi-level topology was proposed to solve both the EMI and low efficiency problems.
+However, the linearity of the amplifier is reduced by adopting a multi-level topology rather than a two-level topology.
+Level shifted-PWM was utilized in a prior Maxim integrated structure to overcome the low linearity problem.
+In this paper, a very effective and simple Folded-PWM architecture is proposed, and the new modulation scheme shows better linearity, THD+N, and performance than LSPWM.
+The FPWM is expected to be used commercially, since it has super performance.

 Author Biographies